hyrmn/gecho/README.md

 All connects are passed off to a goroutine.
 There is no connection pooling or throttling.

 Text from the client is copied directly back to the client's connection.
-Memory safety is left to golang.
+Memory safety is left to Go.

 Text is sent back to the client without processing.
 Text from the client is not logged.

 ## License

 This software is release free and unencumbered under the unlicense.
-Details in [LICENSE](https://github.com/hyrmn/GoTcpEchoServer/blob/master/LICENSE)
+Details in [LICENSE](https://github.com/hyrmn/gecho/blob/master/LICENSE)